techtonik/leanbook/manuscript/05source-package.md

         py_modules=['hexdump'],
     )

 This is weird.
+There is no algorithm to pack a Python module into package, but a magic file content.
+I am not even sure how to convert that into Debian or Fedora package, or how to analyse the license field from all PyPI packages without running all setup.py (which is not secure) on all of them.

-Even after so many years of dealing with that file I still look at it as to awkward and non-intuitive way to package or build stuff.
-But there is no alternative to setup.py from what I know.
+This setup.py looks like an awkward and non-intuitive legacy from the old times, but there is no alternative to setup.py from what I know.